ROBOTIS-GIT/emanual/docs/en/parts/communication/bt-430-dongle.md

 **Note**: If you install RoboPlus, the driver for the BT-430 Dongle will be installed automatically.
 If you choose not to install RoboPlus and need to install the driver manually, or if the driver did not install correctly when RoboPlus was installed, follow these steps.
 {: .notice}

 1. Connect the device to your PC.
-If the driver is not installed when checked in Device Manager, it will be displayed as an "Unknown Device."
+If the driver is not installed the BT-430 will be displayed as an "Unknown Device" when checked in Device Manager.

     ![img](/assets/images/parts/communication/bt-430_dongle_07.jpg)